JTan2231/metaphrase-vscode/README.md

 ## Commands

 -   Build Context
-    -   Creates `metaphrase.json` in the target folder to store functions, definitions, and embeddings.
+    -   Creates `metaphrase.json` in the target folder to store functions, and defintions.
 -   Generate Embeddings
-    -   Populates `metaphrase.json` with embeddings using [OpenAI's Embedding API](https://platform.openai.com/docs/guides/embeddings).
+    -   Retrieves the embeddings from OpenAI's API using the parsed functions.
 -   Query Repository
     -   Takes user query, embeds, then searches the existing embeddings for the closest match.
     -   e.g. "Where are the eigenvalues being calculated?"